Cuba–Soviet Union relations: Soviet invasion of Czechoslovakia

-Brezhnev's visit to Havana
+Brezhnev era

+With Cuba's proximity to the United States, Castro and his regime became an important Cold War ally for the Soviets.
+The relationship was for the most part economic, with the Soviet Union providing military, economic, and political assistance to Cuba.
+In 1972, Cuba gained membership into Comecon, which enhanced strong co-operation in the realm of national economic planning and increasingly gave Moscow economic control over Cuba.
+Comecon deemed Cuba one of its underdeveloped member countries and therefore Cuba could obtain oil in direct exchange for sugar at a rate that was highly favorable to Cuba.
+Hard currency Cuba obtained from re-exporting oil facilitated Cuba's importation of goods from non-Comecon countries and facilitated its investments in social services.

+From 1976 to 1980, the Soviets invested US$1.7 billion on the construction and remodeling of Cuban factories and industry.
+Between 1981 and 1984 Cuba also received approximately US$750 million a year in Soviet military assistance.

 Between 28 January and 3 February 1974, Soviet Premier Leonid Brezhnev undertook a state visit to Cuba and was the first Soviet leader to visit Cuba or any other country in Latin America.
 Foreign Affairs Minister Andrey Gromyko, Chairman of the State Committee of the Council of Ministers on Foreign Relations Ivan Arkhipov, and General Director of TASS Leonid Zamyatin were part of the Soviet delegation.
 Brezhnev arrived at José Martí International Airport and was met with a reception with full military honors from the Ceremonial Unit of the Cuban Revolutionary Armed Forces.
 On 29 January, the Soviet delegation visited Plaza de la Revolución and laid a wreath at the José Martí Memorial before it held talks with Castro in the Palace of the Revolution.
 More than a million Cubans took part in the Cuban-Soviet friendship rally, which was held on Revolution Square, in Havana.
 The next day, he held more talks with Castro, his brother Raul and President Osvaldo Dorticos, and it was decided that the design and construction of high-voltage power lines in the east and the west of Cuba would be carried out.
 On 31 January, in the suburbs of Havana, both took part in the opening of the Lenin Secondary Special Boarding School.
 At the end of the visit, he was awarded the Order of José Martí.